jamie120/ms4-wild-mile/testing.md

 ### As a shopper: Easily select merchandise/items to purchase - size and qty if required.

-* The site merchandise section has intuitive filter and search functionality, to assist the user with finding relevant items/products.
+* The site merchandise section has an intuitive filter and search functionality, to assist the user with finding relevant items/products.
 * Product detail pages display information clearly and include options for selecting sizes where applicable.
 * Product quantity is easily adjustable using the buttons on the product_detail page.